dotlang/language/doc/RFE.md

 Parts that we don't need:
 - Import from other sources, filtering and rename
 - Chain operator, union type

+? - Another helper to help decide whether it's function body or struct. struct/expression is defined on the same line if it's return expression. function body must be started from the next line.
+So if after `->` we see type and newline, then it's a code block.
+Else it's expression.

+? - Tip for including predefined functions in compilation:
+`LLVMCreateMemoryBufferWithMemoryRange` create a memory buffer pointing to compiled bitcode for predefineds `LLVMParseBitcode` read memory buffer and create a new module.

 ? - A notation to define singly linked list.
 It is not about simplicity, but we want to provide an easy mechanism to handle data structures with regards to immutability.